-If you are interested in any of these committees or events, please contact the committee’s leader or any member of the PTO Board.
+If you are interested in any of these committees or events, please visit the Your PTO page and contact the committee’s leader or any member of the PTO Board.
 See descriptions of each below.

 Creative Arts and Sciences (CAS): This committee helps enrich the district curriculum by bringing special programming in music, dance, drama, the fine arts, and sciences to Zervas.
-Working closely with teachers, volunteers select and organize speakers and other activities for the entire school as well as curriculum-related activities targeted to each classroom.
+Working closely with teachers and with the CAS city-wide program, volunteers select and organize speakers and other activities for the entire school as well as curriculum-related activities targeted to each classroom.

 Database and Directory: This committee puts together the print and online directory which includes names, addresses, and phone numbers for each student and his or her family, as well as class lists and other important information about the school.
 Volunteers help compile the information, update the database, and produce the directory.